diogovalentte/mantium/README.md

 - If you want to use the iFrame returned by the API, you can still put an authentication portal in front of the API if the API and dashboard containers are in the same Docker network.
 The dashboard will communicate with the API using the API's container name.

+### Manga Plus source

+Only the first and last chapters are available on the Manga Plus site, so most chapters do not show on Mantium.
+I recommend reading the manga in the other source sites and when you get to the last chapter, remove the manga and add it again from the Manga Plus source.

+### Manga Updates source
+The Manga Updates source is very different from the other sources:
+- Mantium tracks the releases instead of actual chapters.
+The same chapter can be released by different groups.
+- The chapters are listed by upload date.
+This means that if a group uploads chapter 2 from a manga that another group already uploaded 50 chapters, chapter 2 will be considered the last chapter released.
+This is a limitation of MangaUpdates that can't properly sort the chapters by chapter number.

+### Source site down
+Sometimes the source sites can be down for some time, like in maintenance.
+In these cases, there is nothing Mantium can do about it, and all interactions with manga from this source site will fail.

 ### What to do when a manga is removed from the source site or its URL changes

 If a manga is removed from the source site (_like Mangedex_) or its URL changes, the API will not be able to track it, as it saves the manga URL on the database when you add the manga in the dashboard and continues to use this URL forever.
 If this happens, the dashboard/API logs will show an error like this: